ASU-Vibe-Coding-Centre/mcp-learning/01-introduction/comparison.md

 **MCP**:
 - Protocol-based: any client can use any MCP server
-- Tools work with Claude, Claude Desktop, or any MCP-compatible client
+- Tools work with Claude, Cursor IDE, or any MCP-compatible client
 - No rewriting needed to switch AI platforms

 **Example Scenario**: You build tools in LangChain for GPT-4.
-Later, you want to use Claude Desktop.
+Later, you want to use Cursor IDE.
 With LangChain, you'd need to adapt your tools.
-With MCP, Claude Desktop can immediately use your existing MCP servers.
+With MCP, Cursor IDE can immediately use your existing MCP servers.

 #### 4. Complexity & Learning Curve